CodyReichert/awesome-cl/README.md

 * [ECL](https://common-lisp.net/project/ecl/) - Embeddable Common Lisp; compiles to C. [GNU LGPL2.1][11].
   * [eclweb](https://github.com/chee/eclweb) is [a proof-of-concept REPL inside a browser](https://repl.chee.party/) using Web Assembly (WASM).
 * [ABCL](https://common-lisp.net/project/armedbear/) - Armed Bear Common Lisp; targets the JVM, compiles to bytecode.
 [Standard conformance][4].
 [GNU GPL3][2] with [Classpath exception][3].
+  * [abcl-memory-compiler](https://gitlab.com/cl-projects/abcl-memory-compiler) - a way to compile Java source code to create Java classes at runtime with ABCL.
+[Apache2][89].
 * [CLASP](https://github.com/drmeister/clasp) - a new Common Lisp implementation that seamlessly interoperates with C++ libraries and programs using LLVM for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
 [LGPL2.1][11] (and others).

 Proprietary: